Main Content

 Reversible Heat Pump

-In the heat pump mode, the hot refrigerant first passes through the indoor heat exchanger, which acts as a condenser, to transfer heat to the house.
+In heat pump mode, the refrigerant to the left of the directional valve flows clockwise in the diagram.
+The hot refrigerant first passes through the indoor heat exchanger, which acts as a condenser, to transfer heat to the house.
 The EXV then expands the refrigerant to reduce its temperature.
 Finally, the cold refrigerant passes through the outdoor heat exchanger, which acts as an evaporator, to absorb heat from the environment.
 The component sizing is based on the heat pump mode operating conditions because it is expected to be more demanding than the air conditioning mode operating conditions.

-In the air conditioning mode, the hot refrigerant first passes through the outdoor heat exchanger, which acts as a condenser, to reject heat to the environment.
+In air conditioning mode, the refrigerant to the left of the directional valve flows counterclockwise in the diagram.
+The hot refrigerant first passes through the outdoor heat exchanger, which acts as a condenser, to reject heat to the environment.
 The EXV then expands the refrigerant to reduce its temperature.
 Finally, the cold refrigerant passes through the indoor heat exchanger, which acts as an evaporator, to transfer heat from the house to the refrigerant.
 Because the heat exchangers are sized for the heat pump mode operating conditions, they are likely over-sized for the air conditioning mode operating conditions.

 The thermal load in this model is the house, which is represented as a volume of air in the moist air domain.
 A thermal network models heat transfer between the external environment and the air in the house via the walls, roof, and windows.
 Additionally, occupants and appliances generate heat inside the house.
 A fan circulates air between the house and the indoor heat exchanger.